oils-for-unix/oils/doc/known-differences.md

     x=$(echo hi >out.txt)

-The first three constructs don't make sense, and the fourth has a clearer alternative spelling, so OSH disallows the construct altogether.
+The first three constructs don't make sense, and the fourth has a clearer alternative spelling, so OSH disallows such redirects altogether.

 #### Variable names in assignments must be constants

-They can't be variables themselves.
+That is, they can't be variables themselves.

 No: